FCV REDS HISTORY

-The 2013-2014 season saw the Reds compete again in the Football Conference Youth Alliance, Central Conference Reserve League and Northamptonshire County U18 Cup in their second year at Steel Park.
-The second year students travelled to Belgium on a cultural trip, spending time training with Belgium Second Division side STVV Sint-Truiden.
+The 2013/14 season saw the first trip abroad for the Reds, as they travelled to Belgium on a cultural trip, spending time training with Belgium Second Division side STVV Sint-Truiden.